da-th/zapress/README.md

   - add or change options which matches your needs
   - add new tests in Cypress
   - run spider scans in ZAP
-  - add config files for run zap scans which matches your needs
+  - add config files for run zap scans which matches your needs (see [api ui](http://localhost:8080/UI))
   - accept challanges in the Juice Shop
   - read the book to the Juice Shop and learn something about security
   - ...